kestra-io/plugin-aws/src/main/resources/doc/io.kestra.plugin.aws.md

 ### Authentication

 All tasks must be authenticated for the AWS Platform.

-You can either set up the credentials using the `DefaultCredentialsProvider` or explicitly set credentials using [secrets](https://kestra.io/docs/concepts/secret) or environment variables.
+You can either set up the credentials in the task or let the [default credentials provider chain](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials-chain.html) search for credentials.

+To set up the credentials in the task, you can use:
+- The `accessKeyId` and `secretKeyId` properties for using the static credential provider,
+- The `sessionToken` property in conjunction with `accessKeyId` and `secretKeyId` for temporal credentials,
+- Or the `stsRoleArn`,  `stsRoleExternalII` and `stsRoleSessionName` properties for STS assume role credentials.

+When defining credentials in the task, this is a best practice to use [secrets](https://kestra.io/docs/concepts/secret).
+Check the blueprints such as [this one](https://kestra.io/blueprints/118-extract-data-from-an-api-and-load-it-to-s3-on-schedule-(every-friday-afternoon)), showing how you can reference secrets in your AWS tasks.

-The `DefaultCredentialsProvider` is an AWS credentials provider chain that looks for credentials in this order:
+The [default credentials provider chain](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials-chain.html) is an AWS credentials provider chain that looks for credentials in this order:
 - **Java System Properties** - Java system properties with variables `aws.accessKeyId` and `aws.secretAccessKey`.
-You can explicitly define those values for a given AWS task and reference [secrets](https://kestra.io/docs/concepts/secret) when using them.
-Check the blueprints such as [this one](https://kestra.io/blueprints/118-extract-data-from-an-api-and-load-it-to-s3-on-schedule-(every-friday-afternoon)), showing how you can reference secrets in your AWS tasks.
 - **Environment Variables** - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 - Web Identity Token credentials from system properties or environment variables.
 - Credential profiles file in the default location (`~/.aws/credentials`) shared by all AWS SDKs and the AWS CLI.